Ryan-Ren0330/WaveDash-FPGA/README.md

 ## 🛠️ How to Run

 1. Connect DE1-SoC board to your computer and a monitor via **VGA**.
-2. Flash the compiled program to the FPGA using `Quartus Prime + ARM DS-5` or your C runtime.
+2. Use the **Intel FPGA Monitor Program** to upload and run your C program on the board .
 3. Start the game:
    - Clap or speak loudly to change direction.
    - Avoid green obstacles, collect items.